Skip to content

 Upgrade guide

 The upgrade process from Avo 3 to Avo 4 contains several important improvements and changes.
-Most of the API remains consistent, but there are some key updates to search functionality, TailwindCSS integration, and other features.

 Depending on how you use Avo you might not need to do all the steps.